 Legionella Conference 2020 Moves to Chicago With a Health Care Focus

 ANN ARBOR, Mich. – Legionella Conference 2020 will be held in Chicago Aug.
 19-21, 2020, with an emphasis on preventing deadly outbreaks in hospitals and health care settings.
-NSF Health Sciences, an NSF International company, and the National Environmental Health Association (NEHA) are partnering as conference co-hosts to help stem this rising public health threat.
+NSF Health Sciences, an NSF company, and the National Environmental Health Association (NEHA) are partnering as conference co-hosts to help stem this rising public health threat.

 Legionella Conference 2020: Prevention of Disease and Injury From Waterborne Pathogens in Health Care will be held at the Sheraton Grand Hotel on Chicago’s downtown riverwalk.

 Public health leaders, policy makers, researchers, practitioners and water management systems experts will discuss policies and strategies for the prevention of health care-associated waterborne disease outbreaks, including hazards related to medical devices, cleaning and disinfection in sterile settings, and water quality requirements in hospitals and health care facilities.

 Legionnaires’ disease is fatal to 25% of patients who contract it in a health care setting and to 10% of the general population, according to the U.S. Centers for Disease Control and Prevention.